African American Heritage Society Events

 February 13, 1994 – “Sunday Afternoon With Richard Fields” – Collaboration with Pensacola Symphony Orchestra, Pensacola High School.

-December 17, 1994 – Book-signing, Reception and Readings from “When Black Folks Was Colored”, publication by the AAHS.
+December 17, 1994 – Presentation of “When Black Folks Were Colored” followed by a Book Signing for Volume 1”, publication by the AAHS.

 November 23, 1993 – Appointment of Development Officer, Doris C. Munoz